CarterColeman/CARTERCOLEMAN_MADA_PROJECT/products/readme.md

 3. The `elsevier_style` file contains code to format the reference section.

-4. The `References (2)` file contains information used for the references section of the `Manuscript`.
+4. The `MADA.bib` file contains information used for the references section of the `Manuscript`.

 5. The `style_template` files contains code to format the `Manuscript` .